dkanodia/Rate_my_Recipe/README.md

 Justification for Choices:

-- Permutation Test: This non-parametric approach is appropriate because it does not assume normality and allows for a direct comparison of observed differences under random permutations.
+- Permutation Test: We use permutation testing because we are comparing the distribution of two features rather than distribution of a feature with the population.
 - Absolute Difference in Means: Captures deviations in either direction, making the test more flexible.
 - Significance Level (0.05): A standard threshold that balances Type I and Type II errors.